What Palm Trees Are Native To United States (with Pictures)

 Most palms can be found growing in the southeastern and southern States, extending from North Carolina through Florida and the Gulf Coast into Texas and as far inland as Arkansas and southeastern Oklahoma.
 But, the greatest number of palms grow in Florida.

-While most palms prefer low-lying areas, there are some that can thrive in mountainous regions.
-Keep in mind, that most palms can be grown far beyond their natural distribution.
-Under the right conditions, palms can be successfully cultivated far from their place of origin.
+While most palms prefer low-lying areas, some like the mountains.
+Keep in mind, that most palms can be grown way beyond their natural distribution.
+Under the right conditions, palms can be successfully cultivated in areas far from their place of origin.

 14 Palm Trees That Are Native to the United States

-Out of the 14 palm species, only nine are full-sized trees, two species are shrubs that do not resemble trees at all, and the other three can take on a tree-like appearance under certain conditions.
+Out of 14 palm species, only nine are full-sized trees, two species are shrubs that don’t look like trees at all, and the other three can look like trees under certain conditions.

 The most popular of our native palms are probably Cabbage Palmetto, Royal Palm, Texas Palmetto, California Fan Palm, Dwarf Palmetto, and Needle Palm.
-Let’s look at each type of palm tree a little bit closer.
+Let’s look at each palm tree type a little bit closer.

 1. Buccaneer Palm Tree (Pseudophoenix sargentii)